mbloch/mapshaper/docs/reference.md

 `round`.

 `topological` [polygons] Buffer only unshared polygon boundaries, such as coastlines and empty holes.
-Buffer areas do not cover any original polygon areas, and overlapping buffer areas are assigned to the larger feature.
+Buffer areas do not cover any original polygon areas, and overlapping buffer areas are partitioned between features by proximity, so each point in a contested area is assigned to the nearest source polygon.

+`fill-gaps` [polygons] Fill enclosed holes and narrow-mouthed inlets — gaps whose opening is narrower than the buffer distance — without growing the outer boundary (a river is filled up to its mouth, but the open coastline is left in place).
+The filled area is partitioned among the adjacent features by proximity.

+`max-widening=` [polygons, with `fill-gaps`] Fill interior gaps up to this multiple of the buffer distance wide; wider gaps are kept open.
+The default is 5.
+For example, with a 1km buffer distance and the default `max-widening` value, an interior gap is filled if it is narrower than 5km and left open otherwise.

 `geodesic` [projected data] Buffer using geodesic distances instead of projected planar distances.